ytnobody/Vector-QRCode-EPS/README.md

 # NAME

-Vector::QRCode::EPS - Generator of vector data of QRCode
+Vector::QRCode::EPS - A generator class for vector data of QRCode

 # SYNOPSIS